 General YouTube User Demographics

-YouTube has 2+ billion users, making up almost one-third of the entire internet.
-(YouTube for Press)
+- YouTube has 2.5 billion users, making up almost one-third of the entire internet.
+(Statista)

-The most popular YouTube video is Pinkfong’s Kids Songs & Stories Baby Shark Dance, with 7.85 billion views.
+- The most popular YouTube video is Baby Shark Dance with 12.3 billion views.
 (Statista)

 YouTube Age Demographics

 - Millennials trust YouTube more than any other generation.
 (HubSpot Blog Research)